Yrol/spring-blog-rest-api/README.md

 ## Test case execution

 #### Prerequisites
-* Docker up and running.
+* Docker up and running (to spin up a PostgreSQL DB server instead of H2 since the project consist of Postgres queries).

 #### What is covered